quickcase/express-sdk/README.md

 #### extractField(normalisedType)(path)

-Extract the definition of a metadata or field from the given normalised type definition using field paths.
+Extract the definition of a field from the given normalised type definition using field paths.
+This also supports extracting metadata definitions as if they were standard fields with ACLs inherited from type.

 :warning: Please note, this relies on normalised type definition, as returned by `Definition.normaliseType(type)`.